lucarizzo03/Outbound-agent/README.md

 1. Opens the conversation identifying itself, the company, and the load
 2. Asks for the carrier's current location (one question at a time)
 3. Asks for the ETA
-4. On every carrier reply, runs a fast LLM escalation check to detect breakdowns, accidents, or major delays
+4. Judges whether the carrier's reply indicates a breakdown, accident, or major delay
-5. If the escalation check fires, flags the load for a human dispatcher immediately
+5. If it does, calls `flag_for_human` to alert a dispatcher immediately
 6. Always ends the call by logging the final status — no exceptions

 ---